aramxc/OsirisAI/api/tests/README.md

 # Automated Testing Best Practices

 This README outlines key concepts and best practices for automated testing, particularly useful for SDET (Software Development Engineer in Test) roles.
+Use this to help teach others about SDET related job responsibilities.
+Sharing is caring!

 ## 1. Test Pyramid